Pandalfer/Studanova/what to add.md

 A last edited timestamp on note items
 The notes editor scrollbar to be the shadcn one

+duplicating a folder doesnt duplicate the notes inside it

 A ... button that opens the context menu

 MAKE LIGHT MODE USABLE